-■ The headteacher, who took up post shortly after the previous inspection, provides strong leadership.
+■ The headteacher provides strong leadership.
 Staff are well motivated and demonstrate a shared sense of responsibility and commitment to improving the school.
 Issues from the previous inspection have been tackled successfully and school self-evaluation has identified appropriate areas for further development.

-- Strategies to improve the quality of teaching have proved successful.
-Senior leaders are working to improve it further.
-Good practice has been shared and there is now a good level of consistency in curriculum planning.
-All teachers are involved in the termly procedure to check on and track individual pupils' progress in reading, writing and mathematics.
-Consequently, they know how well pupils are doing and how to support individuals further. - Staff with responsibility for English and mathematics are closely involved in checking standards in their areas.
-Successful initiatives such as supporting writing and whole-school participation in a daily online mathematics scheme have been introduced as a result.
-However, leaders for other subjects are not yet sufficiently involved in analysing pupils' progress data and observing teaching in their subject, in order to improve standards.
-Achievement in these subjects, therefore, could be improved. - The good curriculum ensures pupils have a suitable balance of interesting activities.
-The recent strong and successful focus on supporting literacy and numeracy across all subjects, integrated with the imaginative curriculum, has had a positive impact on pupils' progress, enthusiasm and ability to work and learn on their own. - Pupils' spiritual, moral, social and cultural development is good.
-They are curious about the world around them and enthusiastically embrace new experiences which broaden their understanding, such as regular visits to places linked with current school topics.
-Pupils particularly enjoy the wide range of after-school sports and the very well attended and hectic before-school 'dodge-ball' activity. - The school provides outstanding pastoral care for all its pupils.
-The small size of the school ensures that all pupils and families are known very well by staff.
-All pupils and families are equally welcomed, and the school works very hard to develop good relationships with parents. - The school makes very effective use of the money derived from the pupil premium to reduce the size of classes and support frequent small-group and one-to-one work.
-This helps eligible pupils to achieve as well as their friends.
-It also demonstrates the school's commitment to equal opportunities for learning and to the eradication of any unintentional discrimination. - Local authority support has been helpful to the school.
-For example, the local authority supported the school in improving the quality of teaching through joint lesson observations and by suggesting strategies to improve the quality of boys' writing.
+- Strategies to improve the quality of teaching across the school have proved successful and senior leaders are working to improve it further.
+The school has ensured that progression through the pay scales and teachers' performance are directly linked.
+All teachers are involved in the half-termly procedures to check on and track individual pupils' progress in reading, writing and arithmetic.
+As a consequence, they know how well pupils are doing and how to support individuals further. - Although the Early Years Foundation Stage classroom has a spacious and secure outdoor area, directly accessible from the classroom, it is not currently being used to its best advantage.
+The current arrangements do not provide children with sufficient opportunities to select activities for themselves in the outdoor classroom.
+This hampers the development of their independent learning skills. - Teaching programmes ensure pupils have a suitable balance of interesting activities.
+The recent strong focus on supporting literacy and numeracy across all subjects, integrated with the 'creative curriculum', has had a positive impact on pupils' progress, enthusiasm and ability to learn and work on their own. - The small size of the school ensures that all pupils and families are known very well by staff.
+All pupils and families are equally welcomed, and the school works hard and successfully to develop good relationships with parents and carers, as evidenced in the extremely positive response on the 'Parent View' website. - Fully supported and monitored by the governing body, the school has made effective use of the money derived from the pupil premium to support frequent small-group and one-to-one work.
+This helps eligible pupils to achieve as well as their friends. - Local authority support has been helpful to the school.
+For example, the local authority supported the school in improving the quality of teaching through joint lessons observations, participation in 'learning walks' and reviews of pupils' work.

-■ The governance of the school:
+The governance of the school:

-- provides strong support and challenge for leaders and managers to ensure the school improves and moves forwards - ensures that policies are regularly reviewed and that safeguarding requirements are fully met - plays an active part in the school, regularly observing lessons and meeting with subject leaders to gain first-hand knowledge about the school's work - is a fully active partner in the school's self-evaluation, monitoring and improvement planning processes.
+- The governing body provides strong support and challenge for leaders and managers to ensure that the school improves and moves forwards.
+It checks that safeguarding is secure and has overseen the arrangements for the use of the pupil premium funding and the arrangements for relating teachers' performance to pay effectively.
+It is a fully active partner in the school's self-evaluation, monitoring and improvement planning processes.